By: Sophia Speroff, MPH, RD

 Eating well provides nutrients that support optimal immune function.
 It may be beneficial to concentrate on fruits and vegetables, lean protein, whole grains & seeds, and fat free or low-fat milk products.

 Fruits and vegetables

-Try to have a fruit or vegetable with each meal and snack to get the recommended five servings a day.
+Try to have some fruit or vegetable with each meal and snack to get the recommended five servings a day.
 Top your morning cereal or yogurt with fresh blueberries, have an orange as a snack or slice grapes on your salad.
-Add spinach, peppers and mushrooms to your omelet at breakfast, stuff your lunch time wrap with extra veggies and have steamed broccoli with dinner.
-If you aren’t able to stomach regular food, try a 100 percent fruit juice popsicle.
+Stuff your lunch time wrap with spinach, peppers, and mushrooms, and have steamed broccoli with dinner.
+Another option is a 100 percent fruit juice popsicle.

-Hydration is especially important when you’re sick.
-Fever, vomiting and diarrhea can all cause your body to lose water and lead to dehydration.
 Get ahead of the game by drinking plenty of water.
-Even if you aren’t experiencing those symptoms, every system in your body depends on water and proper hydration can help to flush toxins, carry nutrients to cells and boost your energy.
-Invest in a good reusable water bottle, keep it with you at all times and re-fill it multiple times throughout the day.
+To help avoid colds or viruses, maintaining adequate hydration is key.
+Every system in your body depends on water and proper hydration can help to flush toxins, carry nutrients to cells and boost your energy.

 Hydration is especially important when you are sick.
 Fever, vomiting and diarrhea can all cause your body to lose water and lead to dehydration.
 Fluids ensure that our kidneys and liver, organs that eliminate toxins and foreign bodies, function properly.